WTAlmy/wtalmy/README.md

 **Resume**: [wtalmy.ml](http://www.wtalmy.ml)<br>
 Preferred contact method is via ```walmy@ucsc.edu```

-I receive a high volume of spam calls and as such my phone is often on mute (FYI: don't register a domain with your personal cell #)
+I receive a high volume of spam calls and as such my phone is often on mute<br>
+(FYI: don't register a domain with your personal cell #)

 ### Pinned Repositories